blasterman/blasterman.github.io/_posts/write_ups/2022-4-10-THM-upload-vulns.md

 ---
 title:  "TryHackMe - Upload Vulnerabilities"
+date:   2022-04-10
 ---

 Hello!
 This is my first ever write-up for the THM room "Upload Vulnerabilities".
 This is a great room and I had just as much writing about it as I did actually doing it.

-This room can be found at this link: [https://tryhackme.com/room/uploadvulns](https://tryhackme.com/room/uploadvulns)
+The room can be found at this link: [https://tryhackme.com/room/uploadvulns](https://tryhackme.com/room/uploadvulns)

 Enjoy! 😁